commons-app/commons-app-documentation/Privacy-policy.md

     the internet, or method of electronic storage is 100% secure and reliable, and [I|we] cannot guarantee its absolute security.</p>

-<p><strong>Links to Other Sites</strong></p>
+### Links to Other Sites
-<p>This Service may contain links to other sites.
-If you click on a third-party link, you will be
-    directed to that site.
-Note that these external sites are not operated by [me|us].
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.</p>
+This Service may contain links to other sites.
+If you click on a third-party link, you will be directed to that site.
+Note that these external sites are not operated by us.
+Therefore, we strongly advise you to review the Privacy Policy of these websites.
+We have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ### Children’s Privacy
 We do not knowingly collect personal identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to carry out necessary actions.